CUCyber/class/2810-19-fall/5-windows-adusersandgroups.md

 ### Explore

 1. Get into pairs
-2. Disable malicious user
+2. Add user for each member in your pair
-3. Add user for each member in your pair
+3. Reset password for Administrator
-4. Reset password for Administrator
+4. Create new group called "Blue Team"
-5. Create new group called "Blue Team"
+5. Add your users to the group
-6. Add your users to the group
+6. Remove both users